Jonathan Baker (bishop): Episcopal ministry

 Following his appointment as the suffragan Bishop of Ebbsfleet, the provincial episcopal visitor for the western half of the Province of Canterbury, Baker was consecrated as a bishop at Southwark Cathedral on 16 June 2011.
 His appointment as an assistant bishop in the Diocese of Bath and Wells (an honorary role which facilitates his oversight of parishes in that diocese) was announced in September 2011.
-He was legally translated to the See of Fulham on 13 February 2013, began his episcopal ministry on 15 April and was installed at St Paul's Cathedral on 23 April (St George's Day).
+He was legally translated to the See of Fulham on Ash Wednesday (13 February) 2013.
+He has been Guild Vicar of St Andrew Holborn in the City of London since 2015.

+On 18 April 2023, Baker and a group of around fifty Church of England priests celebrated a Eucharist at the High Altar of the Archbasilica of St John Lateran as part of a conference for Anglo-Catholic clergy.
+Complaints were raised by traditional Roman Catholics as to whether the celebration was a "contravention of canonical norms".
+Auxiliary Bishop Emeritus Guerino Di Tora of the Diocese of Rome (Chapter Vicar of the Lateran Basilica) expressed "deep regret for what happened".
+Father Martin Browne OSB an official at the Dicastery for Promoting Christian Unity noted the apology, but said, “I also think that everyone acted in good faith and without any intent to cause offense or embarrassment to anyone else.
+That the celebration has caused comment is perhaps, above all else, a reminder of the need to pray continually for the Lord's gift of unity, so that all may one day celebrate at the same altar the saving mysteries of the one Lord.”

+Baker is a member of the Council of Bishops of The Society under the patronage of Saint Wilfrid and Saint Hilda.
+He became chairman of the Council of Bishops on Saint Andrew's Day (30 November) 2023.

 Views

-From 2010 to 2014, Baker was the chairman of Forward in Faith, a traditionalist Anglo-Catholic membership organisation which supports and finances the work of The Society under the patronage of S. Wilfrid and S. Hilda.
-In 2014, he announced that he would not stand for re-election as chairman of Forward in Faith UK.
-He is a member of the Council of Bishops of The Society.
+From 2010 to 2014, Baker was the chairman of Forward in Faith, a traditionalist Anglo-Catholic membership organisation which supports and finances the work of The Society.
+The Society, which is governed by a Council of Bishops chaired by Baker, rejects the ordination of women to the priesthood and episcopate in the Church of England.

-In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:
+In 2023, following the news that the House of Bishops of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated: